Starting MAY 2021!

 - Litter removal and debris clean-up

-- Painting or other special projects (with prior approval from Adopt-A-Park Coordinator)
+- Other special projects with prior approval from Adopt-A-Park Coordinator

 In addition, any requests to perform special projects that will materially change the adopted space, such as landscaping or facility improvements, should be submitted to the Adopt-A-Park Coordinator for approval in writing, at least 3 weeks prior to the desired project date.
 The appropriate City departments will review the request to ensure that the project complies with applicable safety, environmental, and legal restrictions, that it is consistent with the overall design, use, and maintenance of the park or trail, and that the date does not conflict with activities scheduled for the facility.
 The Adopt-A-Park Coordinator will respond to your organization with the required guidelines for that special project.